uib-ub/hono-kube-deploy-automation/README.md

 Key secret:

 - GitHub:

--- `GitHubToken`: GitHub personal access token for authentication.
+  - `GitHubToken`: GitHub personal access token for authentication.
--- `WebhookSecret`: Secret for verifying GitHub webhook payloads.
+  - `WebhookSecret`: Secret for verifying GitHub webhook payloads.

 - Rollbar:

--- `RollbarToken`: Token for Rollbar error logging.
+  - `RollbarToken`: Token for Rollbar error logging.

 Key configuration:

 - Github:

--- `workflowPrefix`: the prefix of the github workflow name to deploy secrets to kubernetes, such as "deploy-kube-secrets" -- `localRep`: The local repository location, such as "app" -- `packageType`: the Github package type, which is "container"
+  - `workflowPrefix`: the prefix of the GitHub workflow name to deploy secrets to Kubernetes, such as "deploy-kube-secrets"
+  - `localRep`: The local repository location, such as "app"
+  - `packageType`: the GitHub package type, which is "container"

 - Kubernetes:

--- `KubeConfig`: Path to the locall kubeconfig file, if we run this Go applicaiton outside of Kubernetes cluster.
+  - `KubeConfig`: Path to the local kubeconfig file, if we run this Go application outside of the Kubernetes cluster.
--- `DevNamespace`: Kubernetes namespace for the development environment.
+  - `DevNamespace`: Kubernetes namespace for the development environment.
--- `TestNamespace`: Kubernetes namespace for the test environment.
+  - `TestNamespace`: Kubernetes namespace for the test environment.
--- `Resource`: Path to Kubernetes resource configuration directory ("microk8s-hono-api" for hono api).
+  - `Resource`: Path to Kubernetes resource configuration directory ("microk8s-hono-api" for hono api).

 - Container:

--- `Dockerfile`: Dockerfile file name.
+  - `Dockerfile`: Dockerfile file name.
--- `Registry`: container registry to push Docker images.
+  - `Registry`: container registry to push Docker images.
--- `ImageSuffix`: Suffix to append to Docker images.
+  - `ImageSuffix`: Suffix to append to Docker images.

 ## Local Development with Docker Compose